Set sail with MSC World America

 It's important to check the dining options available on your Royal Caribbean cruise, as experiences may vary between ships and itineraries.

 Royal Caribbean ships offer an array of onboard activities, such as rock climbing, zip-lining, ice skating, and surfing simulators.
 Guests can enjoy pools, water slides, mini-golf, and even skydiving simulators.
-There are also fitness classes, cooking demonstrations, Broadway-style performances, and a variety of youth programs.
+There are also fitness classes, cooking demonstrations, Broadway-style performances, and various youth programs.
 Whether you’re looking for adventure or relaxation, Royal Caribbean ships offer a dynamic experience for all ages.

 Royal Caribbean offers a wide variety of dining options to suit every taste.
 Guests can choose from traditional dining rooms, casual buffets, and specialty restaurants offering international cuisines, including Italian, Asian, and steakhouse options.
 Many ships also feature themed dining experiences like a 1950s-style diner or a chef’s table for an upscale experience.
 Room service is also available for those who prefer to dine in their staterooms.